Dylan, Our Founder, Started As A Support Worker

 After applying what he learnt as a support worker and doing the research, Dylan was able to grow the company quickly, employing more staff and support workers to support more participants.
 He wanted to provide more choice and control to the families and participants, as well as provide better supports to his staff and support workers.

-After trialling different employment frameworks and other approaches to service delivery, Dylan was able to refine the company’s tailored and inclusive community approach to care and expand its disability supports and services.
+After trialing different employment frameworks and other approaches to service delivery, Dylan was able to refine the company’s tailored and inclusive community approach to care and expand its disability supports and services.

 “Learning from our failures and having an ongoing commitment to learn about how we can do things better in everything we do is important to us at The Disability Company,” says Dylan.